A recent addition to the fruit world is the grape that tastes like everyones’ childhood favorite – cotton candy.

 You might get lucky with propagation of the grapes but the level of failures will probably be very high.

-How can you grow grapes from a cutting
+How can you grow cotton candy grapes from a cutting

 If you can find a reasonable bunch of Cotton Candy grapes that has several stems on it then you could try to grow your own vine from the stems.